-In the trekking season of 2019, we will be trekking K2 Pakistan with kids.
+In the trekking season we will be trekking K2 Pakistan with kids.
 We’re teaming with another family, the Jones family of Where the Jones and it’s going to be epic.
 We have kids (all boys) between 10 and 15 years old and adults up to 51 years old.
 We’re going to K2 in Pakistan.
 We now have a full team, including many bloggers, vloggers and social media influencers, ready to go and our dates are confirmed.
 We’re going to put travel in Pakistan firmly on the map.

 As an added bonus, we’re making this a charity trek with all proceeds going to Prime Minister Imran Khan’s ( yes, that Imran Khan ) cancer charity, IKCA .
 Details on how you can support that further down the page.